 What Treatments Are Used on Children Suffering from Lead Poisoning?

-Treating lead poisoning begin conservatively.
-If possible the source of lead is identified and safely removed or the child is moved away from the source.
+Treating lead poisoning begins conservatively.
+If possible, the source of lead is identified and safely removed or the child is moved away from the source.
 In addition, ensuring that the child eats a balanced diet can help curb the effects of lead poisoning.
-A balanced diet that contains adequate levels of vitamin C, calcium and iron will help prevent the absorption of lead into the body.
+A balanced diet that contains adequate levels of vitamin C, calcium, and iron will help prevent the absorption of lead into the body.

 If these measures do not reduce the levels of lead in a child, medical intervention may be necessary.
 Chelation therapy is sometimes used to reduce the amount of stored lead in the body.
 Chelating agents are usually administered through an IV and work by binding to the lead.
 The agent and the lead are eliminated from the body through the urine.
 The child's environment must be completely free of lead as the chelating agents increase the body's absorption of lead and other metals.